 Professor Alison Goodrum

-- 2016:: ‘The Style Stakes: Fashion, Sportswear and Horse-Racing in Interwar America’ in Williams, J. (ed.)
-Kit: Fashioning the Sporting Body Routledge.
+- 2016: ‘The Style Stakes: Fashion, Sportswear and Horse-Racing in Interwar America’ in Williams, J. (ed.)
+Kit: Fashioning the Sporting Body

-- 2015 – 17: ‘Hatpins’ contribution in Josey, H. ‘Hats Amazing: Uncovering Hats, Memories and Interests’, Temporary exhibition at Stockport Hat Works Museum,
+- 2015 – 17: ‘Hatpins’ in Josey, H. ‘Hats Amazing: Uncovering Hats, Memories and Interests’, Exhibition at Stockport Hat Works Museum

 - 2014: ‘The Style Stakes: Fashion, Sportswear and Horseracing in Interwar America’ Sport in History, Vol. 34 (3): 20-46.